Discussing Debt with DWS

 What’s Next in Debt?

 “In line with our market view, we continue to see value across the capital structure.
 The current market environment, however, makes whole loan financing appear particularly attractive.” adds Alexander Oswatitsch, Head of Real Estate Debt Europe at DWS.
-“Thus, we anticipate to focus our capital raising efforts on a flexible, pan-European whole loan strategy while the level of asset risk remains to be determined.”
+“Thus, we anticipate to focus our capital raising efforts on a flexible, pan-European whole loan strategy while the level of asset risk remains to be determined.”“We believe a real estate debt transformation strategy could be of value for both sponsors who require capital in addition to bank financing, and for institutional investors who would like to support the transformation of the real estate sector, but have a lower risk appetite.”

 To benefit further from the expertise of DWS on the increasingly prominent role of the private debt space, be sure to register for GRI Credit Opportunities and Real Estate Debt 2023, taking place in London on November 30.